Ruffer Investment Company

 Ruffer Investment Company is a British investment company dedicated to investments in internationally listed or quoted equities or equity related securities.
 Established in 1994, the company is listed on the London Stock Exchange and is a constituent of the FTSE 250 Index.
 The chairman is Nicholas Pink.
-It is managed by Ruffer Investment Management Limited, a business of which Jonathan Ruffer is the chairman.
+It is managed by Ruffer LLP, which was founded by Jonathan Ruffer.

 Ruffer’s single investment strategy is defined by two simple investment objectives: not to lose money in any 12 month period and generate returns meaningfully ahead of the return on cash.

-The company announced it would open an American office in New York City in May 2023.
+Ruffer LLP has offices in London, Edinburgh and Paris and opened a US office in New York City in May 2023.